 SEE ALSO: Potential juror tells AJ Armstrong directly: if evidence is there, she will convict

-For more updates on AJ Armstrong's trial, follow Courtney Fischer on Facebook, Twitter and Instagram.
+For news updates, follow Courtney Fischer on Facebook, Twitter and Instagram.